 Best Starter Competition Bike: KTM 85 SX

-The bike is built over a lightweight tubular steel double cradle frame, with an aluminum subframe across the rear for extra rigidity.
+The bike is built over a lightweight tubular steel double-cradle frame, with an aluminum subframe across the rear for extra rigidity.
 The engine is kick-start only.
-Two full racing disc brakes front and rear provide stopping power, and the suspension features a WP upside down fork with 10.7 inches of travel at the front, and a WP PDS shock at the rear with 12 inches of travel.
+Two full racing disc brakes front and rear provide stopping power, and the suspension features a WP upside-down fork with 10.7 inches of travel at the front and a WP PDS shock at the rear with 12 inches of travel.
 Ground clearance is 14 inches with a seat at 33.5 inches.
 The bike weighs 150 lbs wet.

 Obviously, this is a bike designed for competition.
-While it may be more expensive than Japanese counterparts, motocross and enduro bikes are what KTM specialize in.
+While it may be more expensive than Japanese counterparts, motocross and enduro bikes are what KTM specializes in.
 This is a world-level competition bike, yet still friendly enough to be a beginner motocross or enduro bike.